Either vs. Any

 Here, 'students' is a plural countable noun.

-can act like both determiner or pronoun.
-As a determiner, 'either' is used before singular nouns to define them and as a pronoun, it is used directly before verbs with no nouns after 'either'.
-'Either' as adverb, is used to to agree on a sentence which was said before.
+can act like both determiner and pronoun.
+As a determiner, 'either' is used before singular nouns to define them and as a pronoun, it is used directly before verbs with no nouns after 'either.'
+'Either' as adverb is used to agree with a sentence which was said before.

 "Which one is your favorite?" "

-can act as both determiner or a pronoun.
+can act as both a determiner and a pronoun.
 As a determiner, it is used before singular or plural countable and uncountable nouns to define them, and as a pronoun, it is used alone before the verbs.

 "Who has some sugar?
 I want to drink coffee."
 "Sorry, I don't have

 She does not like the history teacher.
 I don't

 'Any' as an adverb is used before adjectives and adverbs to mean at all especially in American English.

 This chair is not